|Best Crates By Type|

 Plastic crates have a cozy vibe and are difficult to escape.
 Plastic crates are also great for air travel and are easy to store when they’re not in use (the top half comes off so you can easily stack the two halves).

-The Petmate Two-Door, Top-Load Kennel provides easy access for your pup, while steel and plastic combine to provide safety and strength.
+The Petmate Two-Door, Top-Load crate provides easy access for your pup, while steel and plastic combine to provide safety and strength.
+It comes in four colors: hot pink/black, pearl white/coffee ground, pearl ash blue/coffee ground and pearl tan/coffee ground.

 The Petnation Port-A-Crate is lightweight, portable, and made of tightly woven mesh fabric surrounded by an extra-strong steel frame.
 This crate sets up and folds down in seconds.

-These tough numbers are made to house the most clever and destructive dogs.
-They are a bit expensive, yet they more than pay for themselves if you have to replace a less sturdy crate several times due to your pup’s antics.
+These tough crates are made to house the most clever and destructive dogs.
+They’re a bit expensive, yet they more than pay for themselves if you have to replace a less sturdy crate several times due to your pup’s antics.

 Another plus for heavy-duty crates: some are airline travel approved.
 So, if your dog is already accustomed to this crate, travel will be much easier.

 The ProSelect Empire Cage is specifically designed to house destructive or aggressive dogs.
 This crate features strong steel tubing, sturdy dual door latches and heavy-duty welding at the cage’s key stress points.
 It also has wheels, which are handy for travel.